pfsense/docs/source/vpn/ipsec/connecting-to-cisco-ios-devices-with-ipsec.rst

 If the connection doesn't come up, there is a mismatch somewhere in the configuration.
-Depending on specifics, more useful information may be obtained from pfSense or the Cisco.
+Depending on specifics, more useful information may be obtained from pfSense router or the Cisco router.
 Checking logs on both ends is recommended.
-For pfSense, browse to **Status > System Logs** on the **IPsec** tab.
+For pfSense software, browse to **Status > System Logs** on the **IPsec** tab.
 For Cisco, run **debug crypto isakmp** and **term mon** (if not connected via serial console) to make the debug messages appear in a session.
 The output can be verbose, but will usually tell specifically what was mismatched.

 "No NAT" List on Cisco IOS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~